zeldin/Mega99/README.md

 | fdc_dsr.u26      | ti99_fdc.zip    | FDC DSR ROM  |
 | fdc_dsr.u27      | ti99_fdc.zip    | FDC DSR ROM  |

-In addition to these ROM images, the file `mega99sp.bin` should also be placed on the SD card.
-This is the main program for the service processor, which handles ROM loading and the OSD menu.
-It is possible to run Mega99 without `mega99sp.bin`, but then many features become unavailable, including all OSD functionality and the ability to load ROMs from zip files.

-ROMs, and `mega99sp.bin`, are searched for first on the external SD card, and then on the internal.
+ROMs are searched for first on the external SD card, and then on the internal.
 If there is a directory MEGA99 in the root of the SD card, it is searched before the root directory for the file.

 ## Peripherals